MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

 Honeytoken accounts are decoy accounts set up to identify and track malicious activity that involves these accounts.
-Honeytoken accounts should be left completely unused, while having an attractive name to lure attackers (for example, SQL-Admin).
+Honeytoken accounts should be left unused, while having an attractive name to lure attackers (for example, SQL-Admin).
 Any activity from them might indicate malicious behavior.

-For more information on honeytoken accounts, see [Install ATA - Step 7 ](install-ata-step7.md).
+For more information on honeytoken accounts, see [Install ATA - Step 7.

 **Investigation**